MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/variables/variables.md

 1. Select **Save**.

-### Using default value for tables and records
+### Using the default value for tables and records

-Default value is used to set the structure for table and record variables.
-There are two ways to set the default value of a record or table variable: using a Power Fx expression or using JSON.
+The default value is used to set the structure for table and record variables.
+There are two ways to set the default value of a record or table variable:

+- Using a Power Fx expression
+- Using JSON

 You can toggle between whether you are using Power Fx or JSON using the icon on the right.

 :::image type="content" source="../../media/variables/default-value.png" alt-text="Screenshot of the how to toggle between JSON and Power Fx for setting the variable default value.":::

-Using a Power Fx expression is helpful when you want the variable to store data from a data source like Dataverse.
+Using a Power Fx expression is helpful when you want the variable to store data from a data source, like Dataverse.
 For example, if you wanted a record that held a specific row from the **Account** table, you could set the default value to `First(account)`.

 Using JSON is helpful when you are using the variable to store custom data.
 For example, if you wanted to collect a list of people's names, you could set the default value to `[{"First Name": "John", "Last Name": "Doe"}]`.